Calhoun School: Athletics

+"No Walls"

+Classes for Calhoun's preschoolers—young 3's (entering at 2 years 8 months) – through fourth graders are held in the Lower School building at 325 West 85th Street between West End Avenue and Riverside Drive.
+Calhoun's Lower School, previously housed at 74th Street, moved to its current location as part of its merger with Metropolitan Montessori School.
+Beginning in the 2025–2026 school year, Calhoun's Lower School will gradually transition to a unified, Montessori-inspired program for all students from preschool through 3rd grade, with 4th grade serving as a transition year to Middle School.

-Grades 3–12 are taught in the Main Building, located at 433 West End Avenue, at 81st Street.
+Grades 5–12 are taught in the Main Building, located at 433 West End Avenue, at 81st Street.
 Originally completed in 1975, the building was designed by Costas Machlouzarides.
 When first built, the iconic building was frequently referred to as the "TV" school because of the design of the façade.
 With a major renovation in 2004 that added four new floors, and a second street-level renovation completed in 2014, the school building's unique design was modernized while still retaining its 1970s roots.

-Instead of halls and classrooms, the first three academic floors are divided into classroom areas by bookshelves, dividers and flexible walls.
+Instead of halls and classrooms with doors, the academic floors are divided into open areas separated by bookshelves, dividers, and flexible walls.